amitshivam1407/arcsine_vectorfield_guidance/README.md

-# Curvature-Aware Arcsine Vector Field Guidance for UAV Path Following
+# Arcsine Vector Field Guidance for UAV Path Following

 This repository contains MATLAB implementations, simulation studies, and demonstration videos associated with the following publication: